 1.18 “Registry Agreement” refer to the agreement between the Registry and ICANN for the operation of the .quebec TLD.

-1.19 “Registry Policy/ies” means any policies, including those for domain name dispute resolution, specifications, procedures, guidelines, programs or criteria approved by Registry Operator from time to time, as authorized by ICANN, including without limitation, the policies referred to in Appendix 1 of this Agreement.
-Registrar is aware that Registry Operator may update the content and/or URL for these policies and is responsible for monitoring them on a regular basis.
+1.19 “Registry Policies” means any policies, including those for domain dispute resolution, specifications, procedures, guidelines, programs or criteria approved by Registry Operator with at least 30 days notice to Registrar, as authorized by ICANN, including without limitation, the policies referred to in Appendix 1 of this Agreement

 1.20 “Registry Services” means the services which the Registry Operator is entitled to provide under the Registry Agreement with ICANN, which include (i) the receipt of data from registrars concerning registrations of domain names and name servers in the Registry System; (ii) the operation of the Registry System database in compliance with the thick registry-registrar business model; (iii) the provision to registrars of status information relating to the zone servers for the .quebec TLD; (iv) the dissemination of the .quebec TLD zone files; (v) the operation and overseeing of the registry DNS servers used for the .quebec TLD; (vi) the dissemination of contact and other information concerning domain name server registrations in the .quebec TLD.